Fearing stock market rout, investors seek shelter in dependable dividends

 The interest from prospective clients in Panagora’s defensive equity strategies fund has more than doubled from the same period last year, he added.

-The extent of investor mistrust toward the stock market’s relentless rise is apparent in surveys such as Bank of America Merrill Lynch.
+The extent of investor mistrust towards the stock market’s relentless rise is apparent in surveys such as Bank of America Merrill Lynch.

 Just as U.S. stock markets were hitting record highs, fund managers in the bank’s June survey reported their positioning was the most bearish it’s been since early 2009.